Amanda Nildén: Club career

 A versatile left-sided defender or midfielder, she previously played in Sweden for IF Brommapojkarna, AIK and Eskilstuna United.
 She has represented Sweden up to first team level.

 Nildén missed the entire 2015 season with an anterior cruciate ligament injury.
 She signed for AIK in February 2017, emulating her father David and grandfather Jim who both played for the Stockholm club.

 On 2 August 2021, Nildén joined Juventus.
-On 18 August, she made her debut in a 12–0 win against Macedonian side Kamenica Sasa in the semi-finals of the first round of the UEFA Women's Champions League.
+On 18 August, she made her debut in a 12–0 win against North Macedonian side Kamenica Sasa in the semi-finals of the first round of the UEFA Women's Champions League.

+Nildén joined Tottenham Hotspur on 18 January 2024 on loan until June 2024.
+The loan was made permanent the same summer when Tottenham signed her on a three-year deal.

 Personal life

-In 2018 Nildén was in a relationship with Viktor Gyökeres, who is a male professional footballer.
-When Gyökeres transferred from Sweden to Brighton & Hove Albion, Nildén tried out for the club's professional women's team and impressed enough to be given a contract.